The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 .. code-block:: console

-   make # Building sky130 PDK
+   make

 If you are planning to use other PDK, then you need to follow the PDK installation guide for that specific PDK.

 Step 7.
-Validating the Installation
+Validating your OpenLane Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Test the installed PDK and OpenLane: